-Having a narrow niche for your business is so important that I’m determined to prove it to you.
+Having a narrow niche for your business can be so effective that I’m determined to help clarify this for you.
 If this post isn’t enough, please leave a comment below.

 Does your basic pitch say something like “I help people get things done.”?
-If so, that could be interfering with your marketing.
+If so, that could be interfering with your client attraction.

 It’s hard for listeners to picture the generic words “people” or “things,” so they will ignore you.
 Vagueness puts them to sleep.

 It doesn’t matter if you actually can help everyone.
 No one will listen.